pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 To make sure that my interval computation in the optimizer is correct, I implemented a hypothesis-based property based test.
 It checks the abstract transfer functions of the interval domain for soundness.
-It does so by generating random concrete input values for an operation, random intervals that surround the random concrete values, then performs the concrete operation to get the concrete output, and checks that the abstract transfer function applied to the input intervals gives an interval that contains the concrete output.
+It does so by generating random concrete input values for an operation and random intervals that surround the random concrete values, then performs the concrete operation to get the concrete output, and finally checks that the abstract transfer function applied to the input intervals gives an interval that contains the concrete output.

 For example, the random test for the `square` operation would look like this: